Apple again seeks decisive U.S. court ruling against Samsung

 | SAN JOSE, California

-SAN JOSE, California An Apple Inc attorney told jurors the company deserves about $2 billion (1.2 billion pounds) from Samsung for copying the iPhone, but a Samsung lawyer said Apple was merely seeking to make up for losing its lead in the smartphone market.
+SAN JOSE, California An Apple Inc attorney told jurors the company deserves about $2 billion from Samsung for copying the iPhone, but a Samsung lawyer said Apple was merely seeking to make up for losing its lead in the smartphone market.

 The two companies returned to court on Tuesday for opening statements in their long-running patent battle.
 Jurors awarded the iPhone maker about $930 million after a 2012 trial in San Jose, California, but Apple failed to persuade U.S. District Judge Lucy Koh to issue a permanent injunction against the sale of Samsung phones.